A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Convergence guarantees

 \section{Convergence guarantees}

 In this section we present our convergence results regarding our accelerated gradient algorithm \eqref{AcceleratedGradientMethod}.
-Also, we investigate the worst-case iteration complexity for the adaptive optimizers.
-Our qualitative results for \eqref{AcceleratedGradientMethod} are inspired by \cite{GhadimiLanAccelerated} and \cite{StochasticQuasiNewton}, while the convergence results for \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates} is inferred through the equivalence of both algorithms as done in \cite{BarakatBianchi}.
+We also analyze the worst-case iteration complexity of our adaptive optimizers.
+Furthermore, our qualitative results for \eqref{AcceleratedGradientMethod} are inspired by \cite{GhadimiLanAccelerated} and \cite{StochasticQuasiNewton}, while the convergence results for \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates} is inferred through the equivalence of both algorithms as done in \cite{BarakatBianchi}.
 We mention that the proofs of all our results that we present are postponed to the Appendix section \eqref{Section_Appendix}. \\ The first result we show is a technical lemma regarding the almost sure inequality between the norm of a squared vector (in the componentwise sense) and the squared norm of the given vector. \begin{proposition} Let $\vb u \in\mathbb{R}^d$ be an arbitrarily given vector.
 Then, it follows that

 \end{proposition}

 Our second result refers to a inequality involving the entrywise Hadamard product between two vectors. \begin{proposition} Let $\vb u, \vb v \in \mathbb{R}^d$ be two vectors chosen arbitrarily.
 Then, we have that